 Top 10 Must-Read Maritime Novels

-Detailed below are ten such wonderful penmanship revolving around the domain of oceans and its immense vastness.
-These books have been greatly appreciated by readers across the world and are a must-read for those working at the sea.
+Here are 10 such maritime novels revolving around oceans and their immense vastness.
+These books have been greatly appreciated by readers and are a must-read for those working at the sea.

-The author has put the novel in the first-person point of view of Ishmael, whose character is shown to be that of a whaler.
+The novel is in the first-person point of view of Ishmael, a whaler.
 The book combines the aspect of revenge, orthodoxy and the then-vintage profession of whaling for ambergris.
 More than just a story of adventure, this masterpiece of Melville narrates a struggle between good and evil.

-Moreover, this works thrills readers when realising that a good part of the material of this book was drawn from Melville’s own experiences as a seaman aboard whaling ships.
+Moreover, this work thrills readers as some parts were inspired by Melville’s experiences as a seaman aboard whaling ships.

 Moby Dick